qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Restrict edit permission on layers within a project**

-   From the :menuselection:`Project --> Project properties --> Identify` tab,
+   From the :menuselection:`Project --> Properties... --> Identify` tab,
    You can choose to set any layer read-only regardless the provider permission.
    This can be a handy way, in a multi-users environment to avoid unauthorized users to mistakenly edit layers (e.g., shapefile), hence potentially corrupt data.